GILGA Test Project #1

 neither built for the job.

 As a hobby, I do live visual performance (VJing).
 It's a lot of fun, and it lets me connect with artists across mediums I don't usually touch.
-When I'm performing alongside a DJ, the visuals need to feel alive — reactive to the beat, the energy, the moment.
-But two of the most dominant tools, Resolume and TouchDesigner, each fail in a different, critical way.
+I like to create music reactive visuals beside a DJ or musician, reacting to their sound and style and pace.
+I want it to feel like I'm playing an instrument too, and I'm able to flex my own creativity.
+But two of the most dominant VJ tools, Resolume and TouchDesigner, each fail in a different, critical way.

 Resolume